washp/adventofcode2024/README.md

 `make day=1`
 This will setup a new template for the day specified.
 It will also add two empty example files, add example inputs to these files(do not commit them to repo...)
+## Using the template
+Examples are run as tests, run them through cargo:
+`cargo test part1` or `cargo test part2`, or run both with `cargo test`
+To run with the real input, simply use:
+`cargo run`
+in the folder of the day you wish to run.